all-in-one-of/snippets/CG_Pipes.md

 - (reordering subtools in ZBrush will also reorder them when exporting the FBX)

 ### Unreal

-- `UCX_*` - from houdini need to be in separated containers  named UCX_nameOfGeoContainer.
-If you have more parts need to separate to convex shapes and create empty containers with next _nameOfGeoContainer_x ... according to the count of colision parts
 - landscape: dont use smooth brush it can make weight < 1